-- 1. Refrain from aspirin and ibuprofen, as well as other non-steroidal antiinflammatory medications and blood thinners until at least two weeks after your surgery. - 2.
+- 1. Refrain from aspirin and ibuprofen, as well as other non-steroidal antiinflammatory medications and blood thinners until at least ten days after your surgery. - 2.
 Diet: No restrictions, you can eat what you like provided you don't have an upset stomach from anesthesia. - 3.
 Activity: Definitely refrain from any exercise or strenuous activity for the first two to three weeks after surgery.
 This includes housecleaning, vacuuming, and brisk walking.
 After about 10 days, it is okay to go out to dinner or a movie, or even a short trip to the store (but don't carry any heavy bags).
 In general, limit your lifting to no greater than 12 pounds.
 For those of you with small children, don't carry them.
 Instead, have someone else put them on your lap and you can hold them.
 By six weeks, for most patients, provided your incisions have healed, your restrictions are lifted and exercise can be resumed.
-For less extensive MTLs, this should occur before six weeks. - 4.
+For less extensive abdominoplasties, this should occur before six weeks. - 4.
 Compression: You should wear your compression garment daily and nightly at least for the first two weeks.
-If you've had muscle layer tightening, you'll need to wear it for up to six weeks. - 5.
-Smoking: NO SMOKING FOR AT LEAST 6 WEEKS AFTER SURGERY.
-Dr. Pautler strongly advises that you stop smoking altogether for your overall health as well. - 6.
-Bathing: It is okay to shower two to three days after your surgery.
-NO BATHS OR SWIMMING until your wounds are healed and it is okay with Dr. Pautler. - 7.
-No vigorous sexual activity until cleared by Dr. Pautler! - 8.
-Scars: Once your incisions are healed, there are several options you have to try to improve the appearance of your scars.
-Inexpensive ones include cocoa butter and vitamin E oil.
-Mederma is a scar cream that is available over-the-counter but is a little pricier.
-Combined with massage, these emollients can help accelerate scar softening, fading, and maturation.
-Silicone preparations are also available, but costly, and more suitable for patients that have a known tendency to form poor scars.
-Bear in mind that the way you heal and the type of scar you form are depending on your genetic make-up, and despite the best surgical technique and scar management, some patients will have poor scars.
+If you've had muscle layer tightening, you'll need to wear it for up to six weeks.